Bilal-afzal2024/BilalMohammadAfzal/README.md

-- 👋 Hi, I’m @BilalMohammadAfzaf
+- 👋 Hi, I’m @BilalMohammadAfzal
 - 👀 I’m interested in software developement and data science
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...